Please Contact District Office to Start Process

 - A child’s certified birth certificate or certified baptism records.
 If neither are available, the following may be considered as evidence of a child’s age:

 - Other government issued documents showing age, including court orders and custody papers (e.g. military dependent ID card)

 - Records from non-profit international aid agencies

 The District reserves the right to require verification of any documentation provided.
 However, enrollment will not be delayed during the verification process.
 All children between the ages of six and 21 who have not yet graduated from high school and who are residents of the Schalmont Central School District have a right to attend our schools.

-If it is verified by the School Resource Officer that any registration documents have been falsified, written notice will be provided to the parent/guardian stating that the child is not entitled to attend our schools.
+If the School Resource Officer verifies that any registration documents have been falsified, written notice will be provided to the parent/guardian stating that the child is not entitled to attend our schools.